Martin Conaghan is an award-winning journalist, producer and writer with a career spanning over 20 years at the BBC and on major freelance projects.

 Jocky Wilson Said (BBC, 2019)

-60min factual documentary about the legendary darts champion from Kirkcaldy, Jocky Wilson.
-Developed by Martin Conaghan and Dawn Elrick for BBC Scotland Multiplatform Production.
+1 x 60min factual documentary about the legendary darts champion from Kirkcaldy, Jocky Wilson.
+Developed by Martin Conaghan and Dawn Elrick for BBC Scotland Multiplatform Productions.

 Awards: Celtic Media Award, Best Sport Documentary.